gabrielschulhof/bindings-principles/README.md

 // context parameter identifies the JS callback we need to call, and we have
 // all the information we need for constructing the JS callback's arguments. void setIntCallback(void *data, RemoteResourceHandle c_handle, bool wasSuccessful) {

+	// Since the stack containing this function call starts with the native
+	// library we must make sure that we have a V8 scope in which to create new
+	// Javascript variables
+	Nan::HandleScope scope;

 	CallbackParams *params = (CallbackParams *)data;
 	Local<Value> arguments[2] = {